Hybrid acousto-optical swing-up state control in a quantum dot: Introduction

-The paper is organized as follows.
-In Sec.~\ref{sec:system}, we define the system and the model.
-Next, in Sec.~\ref{sec:two-level}, we work in a simplified model to gain some understanding and find approximate conditions for the acoustic field needed to prepare the exciton.
-Sec.~\ref{sec:three-level} deals with biexciton preparation in the full model.
-In Sec.~\ref{sec:decoherence}, we evaluate the fidelity of prepared states.
-Finally, Sec.~\ref{sec:conclusions}.
-We relegate some additional derivations to Appendices.
+In the following, we define the system and formulate its theoretical description, and then in the first part of the analysis, we work in a simplified model to gain some understanding and find approximate conditions for the acoustic field needed to prepare the exciton.
+Then, we deal with biexciton preparation in the full model.
+Finally, we evaluate the fidelity of all prepared states.